The mystery of the falling haemoglobin

 Images and text by Genevieve Carbonatto

 An 85 year old presented to our Emergency Department with light headedness fatigue and SOB.
-BP 90 systolic on arrival , HR 100/min
+BP 90 systolic on arrival, HR 100/min

 Bloods: haemoglobin of 78g/l, creatinine of 172micromol/l and urea of 13.9mmol/l.
-Haemoglobin 3 weeks prior to admission 90g/l
+Haemoglobin 3 weeks prior to admission 90g/l.

 Past history of AAA endovascular repair 4 years ago, history of PR bleeding 5 years earlier.
-All investigations so far negative for the cause of anaemia including gastroscopy and endoscopy.
+All investigations so far are negative for the cause of anaemia including gastroscopy and endoscopy.
 He had not followed up on his yearly vascular ultrasound check of his aortic graft

-Longitudinal view of the aortic aneurysm
+Longitudinal view of the aorta:

 Ultrasound shows a very large aneurysmal native aorta over 7 cm in diameter surrounding the endovascular graft.
 At the level of the trouser leg iliac graft there is extensive thrombus surrounding the trouser legs.

 CT confirmed the large aneurysmal sac surrounding the trouser leg graft and an extraluminal contrast at the level of L3 and L4 raising concern for a type 2 endoleak supplied by a lumbar artery.
-Also a Type 3 endoleak was found posterior to the right iliac graft and at the junction of the left iliac graft.
+Also, a Type 3 endoleak was found posterior to the right iliac graft and at the junction of the left iliac graft.

 Discussion: